thoughtspot/thoughtspot.github.io/_admin/architecture/authentication.md

 All users and groups must be known to ThoughtSpot.
 If you are using LDAP/AD or SAML and don’t create users in ThoughtSpot, a user is created when the user first logs in.
-However, this user is assigned to the `All` group and will only see content available for all users.
+However, this user is assigned to the `All` group and can only see content available for all users.

 Groups are the primary way that security is managed.
 Groups are not automatically created.
-You can create groups and users manually or you need to automate the assignment from a source system.
+You can create groups and users manually or you must automate the assignment from a source system.
 ThoughtSpot has an assignment script that works with most LDAP / AD stores.
 It also has public APIs that you can use to sync users and groups between source systems and your ThoughtSpot